brombres/Vimage/README.md

 gold           | &nbsp;       | Map gray(R,G,B) to gradient [Black,Orange,Yellow,White]
 gray, grey     | `[RW GW BW]` | rgb = rgb( r\*RW + g\*GW + b\*BW )<br>Weights are normalized.
 Default 299 587 114.
-hsvtorgb       | &nbsp;     | The corollary to `:filter rgbtohsv`, this assumes the current image contains HSV color components and converts them to RGB color components. rgbtohsv       | &nbsp;     | Converts the current image's RGB color components into HSV (Hue Saturation Value, also called HSB or Hue Saturation Brightness) color components.
+hsvtorgb       | &nbsp;     | The corollary to `:filter rgbtohsv`, this assumes the current image contains HSV color components and converts them to RGB color components. normalize      | [low high] (defaults: 0 255) | Normalizes brightness.
+The existing brightness range is remapped onto the full brightness range 0..255 or other specified range. rgbtohsv       | &nbsp;     | Converts the current image's RGB color components into HSV (Hue Saturation Value, also called HSB or Hue Saturation Brightness) color components.
 Each pixel's "red" value now indicates hue (0-255), "green" is saturation (0-255), and "blue" is brightness (0-255).
 These channels can be further manipulated using commands such as `:&`, `:|`, and `:clamp`.
 Then the image can be converted back into RGB with the command `:filter hsvtorgb`. swap           | `[a\|r\|g\|b]` `[a\|r\|g\|b]` | Swaps one color channel with another.
 For example, `:filter swap r b` swaps the red and blue channels.
 See also: `:filter copy`.